An El Paso Thanksgiving

 Richard Hugo was here – but evidence of that is where?

-October 14th, 2009 Tracy Posted in Arts, White Center news, history No Comments »
+October 14th, 2009 Tracy Posted in Arts, history, White Center news Comments Off on Richard Hugo was here – but evidence of that is where?

 Got a note from local writer Brian Barr.
 He lives in White Center, just two blocks away from the former home of local poet legend Richard Hugo.
 While there’s the Hugo House in another part of the area, in White Center, Barr was sad to discover, there’s little evidence of his existence.
 Read what he wrote on his own website, and see if you’d like to join his quest to change that.